Bryan Kohberger Gets Life In Prison For Killing Idaho Students

 His family has mom Maryann, dad Bryan Sr., and sisters Amanda and Melissa.

-They are dealing with much hurt, too.
+They are dealing with a lot of hurt, too.

 The court case took a long time.